-Children and young people’s emotional wellbeing - information, advice and support are available on the Suffolk Children and Young Peoples Emotional Well Being Hub page
+Children and young people’s emotional wellbeing - information, advice and support are available at emotional well-being – this affects about 1 in 10 young people – depression, anxiety and conduct disorder you can find information on the Suffolk Children and Young Peoples Emotional Well Being Hub page

 T: 0345 600 2090 (Mon-Fri 8.00am to 7.30pm).

-Childline - A well-established charity for young people under age 19, offering useful and sensitive advice.
+Childline - a well-established charity for young people under age 19, offering useful and sensitive advice.
+Call them on .
 T: 0800 1111 Childline

 County Lines - The Children’s Society website has a good section on the criminal exploitation of young people: Childrens Society